Block Thresholding on the Sphere: Abstract

-Th aim of this paper is to study the nonparametric regression estimators on the sphere built by the needlet block thresholding.
-The block thresholding procedure proposed here follows the method introduced by Hall, Kerkyacharian and Picard in \cite{hkp}, \cite{hkp2}, modified to exploit the properties of the spherical standard needlets.
-Therefore, we will investigate on their convergence rates, attaining their adaptive properties over the Besov balls.
-This work is strongly motivated by issues arising in Cosmology and Astrophysics, concerning in particular the analysis of cosmic rays.
+The aim of this paper is to study nonparametric regression estimators on the sphere based on needlet block thresholding.
+The block thresholding procedure proposed here follows the method introduced by Hall, Kerkyacharian and Picard in \cite{hkp}, \cite{hkp2}, which we modifyto exploit the properties of spherical needlets.
+We establish convergence rates, and we show that they attain adaptivity over Besov balls in the regular region.
+This work is strongly motivated by issues arising in Cosmology and Astrophysics, concerning in particular the analysis of Cosmic rays.

 \textbf{AMS classification: }62G08, 62G20, 65T60

 \textbf{Keywords: }Block Thresholding, Needlets, Spherical Data, Nonparametric Regression